sforstephan/NK-model/readme.md

 # Distinctiveness and Complexity

-Kauffman's $NK$-model is a well-established model that is applied in research in a multiplicity of fields (also beyond the field of biology).
+Kauffman's $NK$ model is a well-established model that is applied in research in a multiplicity of fields (also beyond the field of biology).
 Initializing the landscape is a computationally complex problem that is solved following an object-oriented approach.
-Also, the project does not only implment but also extend the original $NK$-model.
+Also, the project does not only implment but also extend the original $NK$ model.

 # How to run the program